MichaelCurrin/dev-cheatsheets/cheatsheets/jekyll/tags.md

+---
-# Tags
+title: Tags
+---

 ## Link tag

 Link to a page by path.

 This will raise an error if the file is missing.
 In Jekyll 4, this is also relative URL so you don't need to prepend base URL.